falkoschumann/activity-sampling-macos/doc/user-acceptace-tests.md

 ## Scenario: User logs another activity

-*   Given the period duration is one minute
 *   And an activity was logged
 *   When the period ends
 *   And the user logs activity "Lorem ipsum"